arvigeus/AZ-204/Learning Path/API Management.md

 - Limit concurrency - Prevents enclosed policies from executing by more than the specified number of requests at a time.
 - Log to Event Hub - Sends messages in the specified format to an Event Hub defined by a Logger entity.
 - Mock response - Aborts pipeline execution and returns a mocked response directly to the caller.
 - Retry - Retries execution of the enclosed policy statements, if and until the condition is met.
-Execution will repeat at the specified time intervals and up to the specified retry count.
+Execution repeats at the specified time intervals and up to the specified retry count.

 #### Control flow